abasirat/llm-adapter/README.md

 bert = transformers.AutoModel.from_pretrained('bert-large-cased')
 adapter = Adapter(bert)
 ```
 The object `adapter` includes the BERT model plus an adapter block on top of it.
+Note that the `adapter` freezes the BERT model during training (i.e., only the added parameters are trained).